secure-rm/core/README.md

 If you really need to delete millions of file in one time, split the task (e.g. ./your_folder/a* then ./your_folder/b* ...).

+### Using Windows:

+Be sure to use `secure-rm ".\path\file"` with doublequotes since back-slashes will always be interpreted as escape characters, not path separators.

+Another solution is to double the back-slashes like: `secure-rm .\\path\\file`

+Or if you can, use forward slashes!

 ## Changelog

 See the [changelog](/CHANGELOG.md) or [releases](https://github.com/oganexon/secure-rm/releases).